• +1 919 200-0292

 Spherical Coordinates per IEEE Std_149-2021 Test Procedures for Antennas

-Measurements are logged in tables of Theta and Phi spherical coordinates, per IEEE Standard 149-2021, “Test Procedures for Antennas”.
+Measurements are logged in Excel workbook tables of Theta and Phi spherical coordinates, per IEEE Standard 149-2021, “Test Procedures for Antennas”.
 The standard IEEE antenna coordinate system is illustrated below.
-The spherical coordinates relate to the Cartesian axes as shown in the click-to-enlarge diagram to the left.
+The spherical coordinates relate to the Cartesian axes as shown in this click-to-enlarge diagram.

 Evaluate Your Antenna